 When we were checking out of the hotel the clerk asked how was our stay and when we started telling him how our night was he said oh yeah honey everybody has been complaining about that, but not everybody experienced what we experienced, he told us to go into the gift shop and grab a bag of chips and a soda for the inconvenience, I asked if I could talk to the manager on duty and he said, why would you want to do that???

 And he dismissed us and said thank you for staying at the Embassy suites, he didn't even let me talk to the manager, I'm very disappointed on them I wrote 2 e-mails complaining about this and no one has called or e-mailed back.
 It's already been 2 weeks and haven't gotten any response from them.

 As a business traveler I log 100,000 miles a year and stay at numerous hotel chains.
 Embassy Suites by Hilton used to be a very enjoyable experience.
 Unfortunately I have noticed a decline, especially on the weekends when Party Groups and Sports Teams seem to descend on the hotels.

-You are typically awoke in the middle of the night with kids screaming and running down the hallways.
-Where are the parents, according to security, they are partying in the lobby and the hotels appear to be at a loss for a solution.
+You are typically awoken in the middle of the night with kids screaming and running down the hallways.
+Where are the parents?
+According to security, they are partying in the lobby and the hotels appear to be at a loss for a solution.
 Do they alienate the weekend rowdies or lose the business travelers business.
 As I write this letter, I am listening to someone banging on drums in the room next door.
 "I kid you not"!
 Despite my Gold Level Status, I will be looking at Marriott or Sheraton for my lodging needs.